A Portland Summer Solstice

 We ordered two plates of spätzle (knöpfli) — which my wife also makes at home from scratch.
 One version was the Käsespätzle from their menu, with melted Gruyère cheese and chopped bacon on top.

 The other plate was a special request that does not appear on the menu.
-Instead of the cheese and bacon on top of the spätzle, I asked for the Cremini mushroom and paprika cream sauce that tops their Jäger Kalbschnitzel and spätzle, which I usually order when I eat at Gustav’s.
+Instead of the cheese and bacon on top of the spätzle, I asked for the cremini mushrooms and Hungarian paprika sauce that tops their Jäger Kalbschnitzel and spätzle, which I usually order when I eat at Gustav’s.
 In other words, I wanted that dish without the meat ... only the spätzle and mushroom sauce.
 They were kind enough to grant my request (see photo to the right).

 We finally arrived home around 8:00 p.m. — exactly 12 hours after we had left in the morning.
 It was quite a full day celebrating the summer solstice in Portland ... and our stomachs were pretty full of spätzle as well!